CloudinitFrance/cognito-api/README.md

 The last commands will:

-- Set up your AWS porfile by exporting it inside the terminal, please change the name of the profile **MyAwsDevProfile** to yours.
+- Set up your AWS porfile by exporting it inside the terminal, please change the name of the profile **MyAwsDevProfile** to yours and set it also inside the file **terraform/live/services/auth-microservice/provider.tf**.

 - Test the terfform infrastructure files.